BunkBox-Dev-Team/.github/profile/README.md

 ## About BunkBox Dev Team
-BunkBox is a group dedicated to helping each other out with projects and more.  eventually we plan on doing things like  streaming and other forms of content  creation.
-This world BunkBox HQ isn't  just focused on our group alone but  anyone in the Vrc community, Anyone  can be apart of this world without asking  for a price!
-This world will always be changing and evolving through out this group's journey through life and we hope that everyone  who visits has a wonderful time here!
+BunkBox is a group dedicated to helping each other out with projects and more.
+Eventually we plan on doing things like streaming and other forms of content creation.
+The world BunkBox HQ isn't just focused on our group alone but anyone in the VRC community, anyone can be apart of the world without asking for a price!
+The world will always be changing and evolving through out this group's journey through life and we hope that everyone who visits has a wonderful time there!